 A logo equates to a company’s trademark/brand.
 It’s that unique image with certain colours that customers and clients recall when they see a company’s name and vice versa.
 Logos identify a company’s uniqueness, it differentiates one from its competitors.
 Logos, however, doesn’t come cheap, it entails a process of research, conceptualization, pitching in, editing, and finally, production.
 While it is best to hire the services of a logo designer, you can go ahead and gather ideas or learn how to make a logo from online tools such as Logojoy – it’s not only free, you get to visualize how your to-be logo matches your company.
 Logojoy also provide great resources regarding the ins and outs of logo making.

-3. Tags and Keywords.
 Meta Tags, Title Tags, Image Tags, and Key Words or Key Phrases play an important role in getting your site in the search engine results and attracting your potential customers’ attention.
 These tags provide the search engine users with a description of what the website or content is all about.
 Accurate and relevant keywords or tags makes it easy for customers to find exactly what they need and helps you optimize your site.

 Photos provide a website with character, they also make content a lot more intriguing and relatable.
 Photos on a website are the same for book illustrations, draws the reader’s attention.
 While providing your own photos is ideal, it isn’t always easy.
 It is greatly convenient that there are free stock photo websites one can download photos from.
 Otherwise, there are also stock photo websites where you can buy photos for a minimal fee.
 It is always better to pay beforehand than pay afterwards because of violating copyright, so always make sure that the use of photos on a website is legal.

-5. Links.
 Backlinks are often used by search engines to determine a website’s search engine ranking and popularity.
 One SEO strategy is to increase backlinks to authoritative and relevant sites in order to increase a website’s search engine ranking.
 However, this strategy can also backfire on your site if you don’t check links regularly.
 Broken links can hurt your site by making it look unprofessional and frustrating to use if you have several broken links on your site.
 Check links on your site regularly to avoid this.